4 Things New Parents Do That Hurt Their CreditPublished on June 30, 2022 by CreditFresh

 An open and honest line of communication about money between spouses or partners is crucial to each individuals’ credit and the couple’s overall financial health, yet too many couples don’t talk about money.

-If a couple is living paycheck to paycheck, they may want to discuss money more often than once a month.
+If a couple is living paycheck to paycheck, they may want to discuss money on a regular basis.
 This may help them identify harmful spending patterns and opportunities to cut back.
 This can also help to ensure that either partner isn’t carrying too much debt without a plan to pay it back.
 It’s also important for partners to work together to ensure that they’re not paying bills late.

 Day-to-day life for new parents can be stressful and it may be tempting to put off what may be perceived as a stressful conversation about money.
 However, this communication is imperative to a couple’s financial well-being, and may actually help them reduce their shared stress.